-Lincoln University offers undergraduate courses during two fifteen week semesters and one or two six week summer sessions each year.
-Each semester consists of 14 weeks of classes and one week for final examinations.
+Lincoln University offers undergraduate courses during two sixteen week semesters and one or two summer sessions each year.
+Each semester consists of 15 weeks of classes and one week for final examinations.

-Final examinations will be scheduled for two hour periods with one-half hour breaks between them beginning at 8:00AM on Tuesday through Friday of Final Examinations Week.
+Final examinations will be scheduled for two hour periods with one-half hour breaks between them beginning at 8:00AM of Final Examinations Week.
 Examinations may not be given during the last week of classes.